vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 ---

 ## Completed Tasks (Portfolio-Level Backtest & Unified Report Refactor)
+- [x] Task 8: Specify Backtest Timeframe and Frequency (2025-04-28)
+  - Added start_date, end_date, and frequency fields to config.json.
+  - Updated data fetching and backtest logic to use these fields.
+  - Added TDD test to verify correct data range and frequency.
+  - Updated summary.md and documentation accordingly.
 - [x] Refactored pipeline.py to run a unified portfolio backtest across all tickers and generate a single report.
 Removed per-ticker loop and generate_report calls.
 (2025-04-27)
 - [x] Refactored generate_report in report_generator.py to remove the ticker parameter and generate a single portfolio-level report (portfolio_report.md).
 All per-ticker references replaced with portfolio-level naming.
 (2025-04-27)
 - [x] Updated tests in tests/test_report_generation.py and tests/test_pipeline.py to call generate_report and run_pipeline with unified inputs, checking for portfolio_report.md and portfolio_equity.png.
 (2025-04-27)